heyhellomila/ai-facemaskdetector/README.md

 *Project Guidelines provided by Dr. Rene Witte of Concordia University, Summer 2022.*

-**AI Face Mask Detector** is a Python library to create an AI that can analyze face images and detect whether a person is wearing a face mask or not, as well as the type of mask that is being worn.
+**AI Face Mask Detector** is a Python library to create an AI that can analyse face images and detect whether a person is wearing a face mask or not, as well as the type of mask that is being worn.

 ![](https://tva1.sinaimg.cn/large/e6c9d24egy1h2vfads4prj20u00vudkd.jpg)